bmcguir2/molsim/README.md

 followed by:

+`conda activate molsim`

+to change the Anaconda environment, and then

 `pip install .`

 which will then install `molsim` into your Anaconda/Python installation.
 For developers/testers, we recommend you install using `pip install -e .`, which will create a symlink to the package to allow you to update code without having to constantly upgrade with `pip`.

+### Use with notebook environments

+A common way to interact with notebook environments is to have a `base` environment installation of `jupyter`.
+To use the Python kernel installed as part of the `molsim` environment with the `base` environment, using these steps:

+1. `conda activate molsim`
+2. `python -m ipykernel install --user --name molsim --display-name "molsim-jupyter"`

+This links the IPython kernel with the `jupyter` installation.
+You'll then be able to start a notebook with the environment called "molsim-jupyter".

 ## Contributions